hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/index.md

 * The addon provides several action hooks, allowing your app to respond to user interactions in various ways.
 * Conditional fields - only allow a field to show if another field has a certain value, but updating its `hidden` setting.
 Fields which are hidden are not validated and they are not included in the data submitted by the form.
 * Fine grained configuration control.
 Configuration options can be set at the app level, form level and, where appropriate, at field level.
-* Configurable CSS class names - configure the classnames applied to form controols such as inputs or buttons, to alow for seamless styling integration with libraries such as Bootstrap.
+* Configurable CSS class names - configure the classnames applied to form controls such as inputs or buttons, to alow for seamless styling integration with libraries such as Bootstrap.

 TODO - stop sending both fieldId and field from action hooks TODO - exclude fields from changeset altogether, bot just castOut on submit.
 Set this is form when using field, or on field definition as a default.
+TODO - disable single option where things have options.
+TODO allowed and disallowed char patterns for all fields.